SapioBeasley/next-azure-app-service-test/README.md

 - A Next.js 14 application.
 - An Azure account with an App Service created.
-- GitHub repository set up for your Next.js application.
+- An Azure DevOps account with a repository set up for your Next.js application.

 ## Step 1: Create and Configure the Azure App Service